 Julie is the founder and director of Reigning Grace Counseling Center and Biblical Counseling for Women.
 She has been writing a daily blog about women’s counseling issues since 2008.

-Julie holds an M.A. in Biblical counseling, in addition to certification with the Association of Certified Biblical Counselors (ACBC) and the International Association of Biblical Counselors (IABC).
+Julie holds a doctorate in biblical counseling, in addition to an M.A. in biblical counseling and certification with the Association of Certified Biblical Counselors (ACBC).
 She also serves on the Council Board for the Biblical Counseling Coalition.

 She makes her home in Kansas City, Missouri with her wonderful husband Larry.